Battle of Lira: Prelude

 When night fell, Chacha's column diverted from the road and began its trek through the bush toward the area selected for the ambush.
 Progress was hindered by the darkness (it was a moonless night), the difficult terrain, and the lack of maps so that Chacha had to rely on a compass and dead reckoning to find the way.
 Despite this, the Tanzanian-UNLF force had to cover forty miles in order to reach its target before morning, and the pace was consequently a near run.
-The Associated Press later described the march as "gruelling".
-Nevertheless, Chacha's forces remained completely silent, and thus fooled the Amin loyalists into believing that they were still at the main road.
+The Associated Press later described the march as "gruelling", and war correspondent Al J Venter stated "that [the Tanzanians] achieved their objective at all is creditable".
+Despite the difficult terrain, Chacha's forces remained completely silent, and thus fooled the Amin loyalists into believing that they were still at the main road.
 The Tanzanian-UNLF force was in fact so silent that the entire 750-strong column passed by a local hut without waking its inhabitants.
 Around 2 a.m., Lira's garrison started to shell the former position of Chacha's battalion.
 After nearly 20 hours of marching, the Tanzanian-UNLF force reached the Gulu road at dawn, and took shelter in an adjacent orchard.
 They found Chacha's scouts there, who stated that they had been too exhausted to return to the battalion.
 Chacha ordered the UNLF fighters to assume positions along the road while his men rested in case Ugandan forces passed through.
 Meanwhile, over the course of the night, one detachment of the 201st Brigade moved around to the eastern flank of Lira, cutting it off from Soroti, while another took up position north of the town to block access to Kitgum.
 In anticipation of attack, the estimated 300-strong garrison of Lira destroyed the bridges east of town and established defences there and to the south.